-No Consent Agenda items are assigned for review by this Committee.
+There were no items assigned for review by this Committee.

 2. U. T. System: Discussion of Systemwide internal audit activities, including update on results of the Systemwide Cancer Prevention and Research Institute of Texas (CPRIT) grants assurance work and status of Fiscal Year 2020 Annual Audit Plan